In this blog post, we will be looking at how to reduce recruitment costs for your organisation.

 3. Be current with advocating activity

 Opinions of others matter more than you think.
 When you look to buy something, eat somewhere or go on holiday, you typically search for reviews or ask for recommendations from trusted friends and family.
-Recruiters realise this and understand that job seekers are taking the same approach when it comes to finding out more about an employer.
+Recruiters realise this and understand those job seekers take the same approach to find out more about an employer.

 Social media and employer review sites are being more frequently visited for some inside perspective.